MohitGoel92/Venture-Capital-Profit-Prediction/README.md

 We will be using Multiple Linear Regression to carry out this task.

+**Pros of Linear Regression:**

+Works on any size of dataset and gives us information about relevance of features.

+**Cons of Linear Regression:**

+The linear regression assumptions

 **Assumptions of a linear regression:**
 - Linearity
 - Homoscedasticity